Bells On Temple Square Ring In The Holiday Season With Annual Concert

 Children ages eight and older are welcome.
 Food and beverages are not permitted in performance halls.
 The length of the performance is approximately 90 minutes.

 The Bells on Temple Square handbell choir is an official music organization of The Church of Jesus Christ of Latter-day Saints.
 The bell choir was formed in 2005 under the direction of the Mormon Tabernacle Choir.
-The Bells on Temple Square frequently accompany the Mormon Tabernacle Choir in concerts and on the weekly Music and the Spoken Word radio and television broadcast.
+The Bells on Temple Square frequently accompany the Mormon Tabernacle Choir in concerts and on the weekly Music & the Spoken Word radio and television broadcast.